jshamble/VeevaRecipe/README.md

   OUR HEADQUARTERS
   Based in Pleasanton, CA, nestled between San Francisco and Silicon Valley, our office features a gourmet kitchen, free healthy lunches served daily, and onsite fitness classes.
   View Menu

+  And add the pdf file to the veevaweeklymenus folder.
+Or modify the fucntion below to add them in manually

 			List<String> filenames = new ArrayList<>();